jessesquires/JSQDataSourcesKit/README.md

 #### Design

-This framework is composed of different data source and delegate `Provider` classes.
+This library is composed of different data source and delegate `Provider` classes.
 Instances of a `Provider` own a collection of model objects and a cell factory, and are responsible for *providing* a data source or delegate.

 #### Example